-Thanks to the convergence of AI, sensors, material sciences, actuators and mobile phone technology, we are on the cusp of a robot revolution.
+Thanks to the convergence of Artificial Intelligence, smart sensors, material sciences, actuators and mobile phone technology, we are on the cusp of a robot revolution.

 This year at A360, Peter brought Dean Kamen, legendary inventor, entrepreneur and founder of FIRST Robotics, to forecast how robotics will converge with other exponential technologies to enable new breakthroughs.

 Before we dive in, here is some background on the field.